MyPlan is a career exploration tool that assists students in:

 Copy and paste the code – you will need it to take assessments at no charge.

-VirtualJobShadow.com is an engaging video-based career exploration resource that provides all the tools and resources to help you explore, plan and prepare for a career.
-Individuals have access to more than 400 occupational video profiles.
-Login for free today and get started!
+VirtualJobShadow.com is an innovative video-based career resource that provides the tools and resources to help you explore, plan and prepare for a career.
+Individuals have access to more than 400 video profiles.
+Learn first-hand from employed professionals about the critical skills and competencies required for success, as well as employment outlook information.
+Login for free using any computer, tablet or mobile phone.
+Get started today!

 O*NET OnLine is an interactive tool for exploring and searching occupations.
 The O*Net database, which is available free to the public, provides the basis for career exploration tools, and a set of valuable assessment instruments for workers and students looking to find or change careers.